AndreGraca98/SharedJobsQueue/README.md

 ![badge](https://img.shields.io/github/package-json/v/AndreGraca98/SharedJobsQueue?filename=jobs_queue%2Fversion.json&label=jobs-queue&logo=python&logoColor=yellow)

 Add and remove jobs to a queue that can be shared by multiple users to run scripts with different priority levels.
-Uses subprocess.run to run the commands.
+Uses subprocess.Popen to run the commands.

 - [Job queues](#job-queues)
   - [Requirements](#requirements)